Nadège Vanhée’s Return to the Equestrian Logic of Objects

 @pursebop / Instagram

-Picotin Micro 14 — A Study in Proportion
+Picotin Micro 14 | A Study in Proportion

+Inspired by horse feed buckets, it’s defined by simplicity — no flap, minimal hardware, a cylindrical structure.
+The Picotin Micro 14 pushes this simplicity to its limit.
 Its extremely small scale transforms the bag from a practical accessory into an object of design experimentation.

-The choice of Box calfskin intensifies this effect.
+Box calfskin intensifies the effect.

 Unlike softer leathers, Box calfskin maintains crisp edges and reflective surfaces.
 Applied to a tiny bag structure, it creates the impression of a miniature sculptural object.